onzfonz/comp227/src/content/1/en/part1a.md

 npm run dev
 ```

-The console says that the application has started on localhost port 5173, i.e. the address <http://localhost:5173/>:
+The console says that the application has started on localhost port 5173, i.e. the address <http://localhost:5173/>.
+> Vite uses the port 5173 [by default](https://vitejs.dev/config/server-options.html#server-port).
+> If it's not available, Vite will use the next free port number.

 ![terminal showing vite launched in 5173](../../images/1/1-vite1.png)

-Your default browser should launch automatically.
+Your default browser may have launched automatically.
+If not, click on the localhost address in your terminal.
-Open the browser console (***Ctrl-Shift-I***) **immediately**.
+Once the browser opens, open the console (***Ctrl-Shift-I***) **immediately**.
 Also, open a text editor so that you can view the code as well as the webpage at the same time on the screen:

-Vite starts the application [by default](https://vitejs.dev/config/server-options.html#server-port) on port 5173.
-If it is not free, Vite uses the next free port number.
+![code and browser side-by-side](../../images/1/1-vite4.png)

-You can collapse lab0 and close the README.md from that lab that we had from the previous folder.
+You can close *lab0* and close the *README.md* from that lab that we had from the previous folder.
-Because we attached the projects, you'll need to make sure that you are editing the correct file, which you can check in the upper left breadcrumb trail.
+Because we may be working on multiple projects, you'll need to make sure that you are editing the correct file, which you can check in the lower-left breadcrumb trail.
+*You'll also need to add the files to git for this reading, this will be part of the process to get credit for the course*

 The code of the application resides in the *reading/src* folder.
-Let's simplify the default code such that the contents of the file *index.js* looks like this:
-Open the browser and a text editor so that you can view the code as well as the webpage at the same time on the screen:

-![code and browser side-by-side](../../images/1/1-vite4.png)

-The code of the application resides in the *src* folder.
-Let's simplify the default code such that the contents of the file main.jsx looks like this:
+Let's simplify the default code such that the contents of the file *main.jsx* looks like this:

 ```js
 import ReactDOM from 'react-dom/client'